Your valve /tube amp will sound best when the key valves in your amp are closely matched in performance to each other.

 This valve needs the performance of the two triodes inside matched to each other.

-We match the anode current and the gain of each valve.
-In a pre-amp valve we match the anode current and the gain of each of the two triodes that is in the valve.
-It is worth noting that many of the valve/tube manufacturers do not factory match the pre-mp valves so we have to go though all the stock e receive from the factory and tet to find the matched ones.
+We match the anode current and the Gm of each valve.
+In a pre-amp valve, we match the anode current and the gain of each of the two triodes that is in the valve.
+It is worth noting that many of the valve/tube manufacturers do not factory match the pre-amp valves so we have to go through all the stock to find the matched ones.

-For an output valve set we also match the anode current and the gain.
-We do this test by hand on our orginal restored testers as used in the UK when valves were in every home electronic device.
-We carefully select fo rbest match.
+For an output valve set, we also match the anode current and the gain.
+We do this test by hand on our original restored suit of AVO testers .
 While the current can be matched many ” factory” matched valves do not have the Gm matched.
 We take care of this !

-For many of the most popular output valves we pay to have the factory valves matched into sets and then we test and mix and match to get the bet overall match.
+For many of the most popular output valves we pay to have the factory valves pre-matched into sets and then we test and mix and match to get the best overall match.
 It is like trying to get the planets to align to get a perfect match.
 It does occasionally happen !
-We match the current and work to get as good a match as we can on the gain.
-Current matching is within 4% of each other which is equivalent to 2mA with a 50mA anode current.
+We match the current and work to get as good a match as we can on the Gm.
+Current matching is within 5% of each other which is equivalent to 2mA with a 50mA anode current.

 The objective is to give you the best match possible.

-Where Do Put the Pre-amp Supermatch Valve in my Amp?
+Where Do I Put the Pre-amp Supermatch Valve in my Amp?